-As in the case of greedy heuristics for the set partition problem, the greedy transposition algorithm for the linear ordering problem has been generalized using the idea of Kernighan and Lin (1970).
+As in the case of greedy heuristics for the correlation clustering problem, the greedy transposition algorithm for the linear ordering problem has been generalized using the idea of Kernighan and Lin (1970).

-Algorithm 8 (Martí and Reinelt (2011)) The greedy transposition algorithm generalized by the technique of Kernighan and Lin (1970) is defined by the recursion below.
+Algorithm 5 (Martí and Reinelt (2011)) The greedy transposition algorithm generalized by the technique of Kernighan and Lin (1970) is defined by the recursion below.